2.A.47 The Divalent Anion:Na+ Symporter (DASS) Family

 |2.A.47.5.1||Hypothetical Na+ cotransporter, Orfl ||Archaea ||Orfl of Methanococcus jannaschii|

 Dicarboxylate (succinate, fumarate, malate) transporter, vcINDY.
 The 3-d structure is known to 3.2 Å resolution with citrate and Na+ bound (Mancusso et al. 2012).
-May also transport citrate and glutamate with low affinity.
-Can use Na+ or Li+ as the cotransported cation.
-MtrF (TC#2.A.68.1.2) and YdaH (TC# 2.A.68.1.4) have been shown to have similar 3-d folds as vcINDY (Vergara-Jaque et al. 2015), confirming the assignment of these two families to the same superfamily (Prakash et al. 2003).
+INDY may also transport citrate, glutamate and sulfate with low affinity.
+It can use Na+ or Li+ as the cotransported cation.
+MtrF (TC# 2.A.68.1.2) and YdaH (TC# 2.A.68.1.4) have been shown to have similar 3-d folds as vcINDY (Vergara-Jaque et al. 2015), confirming the assignment of these two families to the same superfamily (Prakash et al. 2003).
+Solvent accessibility studies suggested differential substrate effects in a multistep mechanism where Na+ binding drives a conformational change, involving rearrangement of the substrate binding site-associated re-entrant hairpin loops (Sampson et al. 2020).

 INDY of Vibrio cholerae